liztaiwrites/github.com-liztaiwrites-workwebsite/src/contents/B2B-writers.md

 ---
-title: What do B2B writers do?
+title: How to be a B2B writer
 author: Elizabeth Tai
 datetime: 2022-07-20T04:58:53Z
 slug: B2B-writers